SixArm/topics/topics/standard-operating-procedure/index.md

 Responsibilities: They assign roles and responsibilities to individuals or teams involved in executing the procedure, clarifying who is accountable for each step.

-Procedure Steps: SOPs provide detailed, step-by-step instructions to perform the task or activity.
-The steps should be clear, specific, and easy to follow.
+Procedure Steps: SOPs provide step-by-step instructions to perform the task.
+Steps should be clear, specific, and easy to follow.

 Safety Measures: When applicable, SOPs incorporate safety precautions and guidelines to ensure the well-being of employees and compliance with relevant regulations.

 References and Supporting Documents: SOPs may reference relevant documents, forms, templates, or other resources that are necessary to complete the task.

 Revision and Approval: SOPs should have a revision date and indicate who has approved the document.
-They should be periodically reviewed and updated to reflect changes in processes, regulations, or best practices.
+They should be periodically reviewed and updated as needed.